The end of my first forestry job, the end of summer and the end of my marriage- Then

 A Sunday at Peet’s- Now, but also then

 It is a rare Sunday visit to Peet’s, a coffee shop in the town where I live.
 Only one of the regulars that I have become used to seeing on my more common weekday morning visits is here.
-I have known of Peet’s since my days back in college in a much earlier life.
+I have known of Peet’s since my college days, in a much earlier life.

 Then I could not really afford to be a regular.
-Now I make it a point to treat myself whether or not I can really justify the extra money at this point.
+Now I make it a point to treat myself, whether or not I can really justify the extra cost of coffee out.
 Sometimes it is not just about the coffee.
-This has become a place to unwind, and a place of respite.
-And I know I am a regular because the baristas know my name and what I usually order, and at times they have it ready for me before I get to the counter to pay..
+This has become a place to unwind and find respite.
+And I know I am a regular because the baristas know my name and what I usually order, and at times, they have it ready for me before I get to the counter to pay.

 Writing has become more important in my life in recent months.
 It is partly therapy.
-It is partly feeling a need to create something someone else may want to read.
-But, it is not what I thought I would be doing at this stage of my life.
+It is partly a feeling of needing to create something someone else may want to read.
+But it is not what I thought I would be doing at this stage of my life.

 I have had people comment on the other blogs I write.
-Those are about specific topics, and it was good to find out my other blogs had an audience for their unique topics.
+Those are about specific topics, and it was good to find out that my other blogs have audiences for their unique topics.
 But this one is personal.
 This is just me writing what I have done in my life, or about the people who have touched my life.
-A friend told me recently that I was a good writer.
+A friend recently told me I was a good writer.
 She herself is a writer and a pretty good one.
 Her opinion is important to me.

 Lots of things used to keep me awake at night.
-Some of those things still do keep me awake now.
-But now writing has become something that also keeps me awake.
+Some of those things still keep me awake now.
+But now writing has become something that keeps me awake as well.
 What to write.
 How to write those things I think of.
 Reworking things I have already written.
-At times I wish I could get up and actually do some writing when I wake up at two in the morning.
+At times, I wish I could get up and actually write when I wake up at two in the morning.
 It might help calm down my thoughts.
 Sleep eventually overtakes me.
-Maybe someday I will dream of or a solution for the things I am trying to work out.
+Maybe someday I will dream of a solution for the things I am trying to work out.
 It used to happen when I was still working.

 More forestry- and the summer tries to get me again-Then

-Due to the length of time it took to get into the area, we would have to stay overnight at our base camp, an old cabin that was long ago abandoned.
-Our plot was another few miles from the cabin.
+Due to the time it took to reach the area, we would have to spend the night at our base camp, an old cabin long abandoned.
+Our plot was a few miles from the cabin.
 We hiked out to the plot in the morning.
 Getting to the plot was not a problem.
 We were there and finished by eleven or so.
-We decided we would hike back to a designated spot to eat, and then do another plot after lunch.
+We decided to hike back to a designated spot to eat, then do another plot after lunch.

 Here was the trouble.
-Scott wanted to hike back via the river, thinking that it looked more direct to get back to our lunch spot.
-The smog specialist, whose name escapes me, figured it would be better to stick to the routes we knew.
-The way we navigated to the plots was by use of 3-D photos of the area.
-Scott had looked very quickly at one of the photos and decided he wanted to go via the river.
+Scott wanted to hike back via the river, thinking it looked more direct to our lunch spot.
+The smog specialist, Michael figured it would be better to stick to the routes we knew.
+We had navigated to the plots using 3-D photos of the area.
+One thing is that in order to see in 3-D, you had to use both photos in a 3-D viewer.
+Scott had a quick look at only one photo and decided he wanted to go via the river.
 The entomologist wanted to go with him.
 I stuck with the smog guy.
 We split the photos.
-Of course, to see the 3-D version, you need two.
 Scott had not looked at his proposed route in 3-D. If they came upon anything they could not get through, they would be out of luck choosing a new route.

 But we were the first to arrive.
 We waited.
 We eventually ate.
-We waited a bit more, and then figured it would be too late to do the next plot then even if they did show up.
+We waited a bit more and then figured it would be too late to do the next plot, even if they did show up.
 Then we decided something must have happened to them.
-We left a note in a tree that they would be bound to see if they came by, and we hiked back to camp.
+We left a note in a tree, hoping they would see it if they came by, and we hiked back to camp.
 They were not at camp either.
 Of course, when things go wrong, they go wrong in a big way.
-Scott still had the keys to the jeep.
-Not only were we unable to drive for help, but all of our supplies were also locked in the jeep.
-My co-worker decided he had better start hiking out for help.
-Around ten miles out and back up a dirt road there had been a road up to some sort of radar site.
+Scott still had the Jeep Wagoneer’s keys.
+Not only were we unable to drive for help, but all of our supplies were also locked in the Wagoneer.
+Michael decided he had better start hiking out for help.
+Around ten miles out and back up a dirt road, there had been a road up to some sort of military radar site.
 That was his destination.
-I stayed to wait and to try to break into the jeep.
+I stayed to wait and to try to break into our vehicle.

-Getting into the jeep was not a real problem.
-I had a buck knife that had been a present from my wife’s parents.
+Getting into the Wagoneer was not a real problem.
+I had a Buck knife that my wife’s parents had given me.
 I finally was able to slip it into the vent window, flip the latch up, and somehow snake my arm in to release the lock.
 At least I had access to supplies and food.
 Hey, I had the easy job.
 One crew member was hiking out ten miles for help.
 Part of my crew had already been missing for four hours.
-All I had to do was to wait for them to show up.
+All I had to do was wait for them to show up.
 After six hours, I did not figure they would show up.
 After eight hours, I assumed they were both dead.
 This was turning into a very unpleasant summer.

-As I tried to maneuver on roads that were barely there and if there that I could barely see, they told me their adventure.
+As I tried to maneuver on roads that were barely there, and if there, I could barely see, they told me their adventure.
 They had gotten into trouble pretty quickly.
-They got to a waterfall that they had not seen on the photo because they had not looked at their path in 3-D. The problem was that even though they got past the first one, there were a lot more to come.
+They reached a waterfall they had not seen in the photo because they had not looked at their path in 3-D. The problem was that, even though they got past the first one, there were many more to come.
 In their attempts to get up the falls, they would have to backtrack up the hillsides.
-Eventually, they realized they had walked for into an area that was not covered by the photo they had with them.
-It just became a series of two steps forward, three steps back.
-All not knowing where they were in any real detail.
+Eventually, they realized they had walked into an area that was not covered by the photo they had with them.
+It just became a series of two steps forward, three steps back, with no idea of where they were or where they had to get to.
 Not that I was happy it had happened to them, because I was relieved that they had made it back to camp- But, I thought they deserved what had happened to them.
-Scott was so egotistical, that he just could do no wrong.
+Scott was so egotistical that he could do no wrong.
 Why bother to look at his route in 3-D?
-He knew it would work his way without checking.
+He knew his way out would work without his having to check.

 So, there I was driving them out in the dark, barely able to see where the road was supposed to be.
-We got to the fork in the road leading up to the radar site, and there was a pile of rocks in the road showing that our other worker had gone up that way.
-All we had to do was get to him, and call off the search, and drive out the rest of the way- and home.
-I am not sure how much trouble he had had to get the messages sent to whoever would be searching, but it took a bit of convincing to them that the missing persons had appeared, and all was well.
-After what seemed to be hours of slow twisting turning almost off-road travel in places, we finally got out to a paved road.
+We got to the fork in the road leading up to the radar site, and there was a pile of rocks in the road showing that our Michael had gone up that way.
+All we had to do was get to him, call off the search, and drive out the rest of the way- and home.
+I am not sure how much trouble he had to go to to get the messages sent to whoever would be searching, but it took a bit of convincing for them to believe the missing persons had appeared and that all was well.
+After what seemed to be hours of slow twisting, turning, and almost off-road travel in places, we finally got out to a paved road.
 I could finally start to breathe again.
 The rest of the trip, I just listened to the stories of everyone’s day as I drove.
-My day had been routine compared to any of it.
+My day had been routine compared to others.
 But, without me, they would not have gotten home that night.
 I guess I was the designated driver.

 Worrying about the future; past- Now

-Contemplating the future is probably not the most sensible use of my time, but it seems like it has foremost in my mind recently.
+Contemplating the future is probably not the most sensible use of my time, but it seems to have been foremost in my mind recently.

 It makes no sense, really.
 It will be what it will be.
 If in my past, I had known of and contemplated the details needed to reach this particular present, I might not have ever made the journey necessary to actually be here, now.
 And as odd and complicated as the journey has been at times, and as difficult as certain potential future outcomes may now be, I wouldn’t change a bit of it, even if it were possible to do so.
 Being here, now, makes it all worth it.

 The future will happen, no matter what I do or say.
 It will do as it will do.
-And with my past record of trying to control the things in my life, I am willing to give any power I may think I have now, over to the future, to control it all.
+And with my past record of trying to control things in my life, I am willing to give any power I may think I have now over to the future to control it all.

-So far, who, or whatever is in control has done a pretty good job of keeping me in the game.
-The future may take away on one day, but eventually it does give back.
+So far, whoever or whatever is in control has done a pretty good job of keeping me in the game.
+The future may take away people or things, but eventually it gives back.

-I have to trust that will continue to be true.
+I have to trust that it will remain true.

 Further adventures as a forester-Then

 This hyperventilating hike in the forest was only the first of many threatening situations during this summer.
 Aside from my “brush” with heat and hyperventilation, it just seemed the summer was out to get me.
-I did OK health-wise, but the summer still caught up with me in the end when I found out that my wife had been having an affair with a co-worker of hers I thought I could trust to keep an eye on her when I was gone.
+Eventually, I became acclimated to the heat and altitude, but the summer still caught up with me when I found out that my wife had been having an affair with a co-worker, someone I thought I could trust to keep an eye on her while I was gone.
+Well, he did keep an eye on her, I guess.

 High school moments and beyond, then and now

 Things were always changing in my younger years.
-The Beatles just stopped being the Beatles, or so it seemed at the time.
+The Beatles had just stopped being the Beatles, or so it seemed at the time.
 Robert Kennedy and Martin Luther King Jr. were both killed at a time they had so much more to offer, at least potentially.
-The Viet Nam War escalated.
+The Vietnam War escalated.
 College tension increased.
 Riots and protests happened more frequently, and the whole world was watching.
-Innocent peacefully demonstrating students were shot at Kent State.
+Then, peacefully demonstrating, students were shot at Kent State.
 The first Earth Day happened.
 We landed on the moon.
 I had a girlfriend.
 I was accepted to Cal, Berkeley.
 Then I was alone again.
 It was a really strange time.
 And it all seems like it happened to someone else now.

-Suddenly, all of the sports jock-types, who had also started growing their hair longer, would come up to me in awe of the change.
+Suddenly, all of the sports jock-types, who had also started growing their hair longer, came up to me in awe of the change.
 ‘Why?’ they would ask me.
 Why did I do it?
-A couple of my teachers made comments to me like ‘welcome back to the human race’.
+A couple of my teachers made comments like ‘welcome back to the human race’ to me.
 I took all of these comments in.
-I thanked my teachers for having been concerned about me.
+I thanked my teachers for being concerned about me.
 I told the jocks I just needed a change.
 No, go ahead and keep your hair long.
-I do not care that some of you, as recently as last year used to imply that you thought I was gay because my hair was long.
-My girlfriend and a couple of my closest friends were in on it.
-They helped make it more believable for everyone else.
+I do not care that some of you, as recently as last year, used to imply that you thought I was gay because my hair was long.
+My girlfriend and a couple of my closest friends were in on the joke They helped make it more believable for everyone else.

 The next day, a miracle of miracles, my hair had been restored.
 I thought the punch line the next day was hysterical.
 Not all of them appreciated my sense of humor.

 I did a couple of other practical jokes in my high school years.
-One time, I pretended to have just lost a contact lens in a hallway that was soon to be inundated by students passing on their way from one class to the next one.
-I had a bit of help here too.
-A couple of early escapees had stopped to ask me what I was looking for.
-They were soon helping me to look, and they were the ones to actually try to stop the flow of passing students.
+One time, I pretended to have just lost a contact lens in a hallway that was soon to be inundated by students passing by on their way from one class to the next.
+I had a bit of help here, too.
+A couple of students walked by before the rush and stopped to ask me what I was looking for.
+They were soon helping to look, and they were the ones who tried to stop the flow of passing students.
 Once it got crowded, I just lost myself in the throng of people and left them to look without me.
 I had never worn glasses at the time.
 I guess that detail never occurred to those who initially stopped to help me look.

-One other time, I set up a non-existent party.
-Every Friday, there would suddenly be fliers posted in the hallways, advertising for a party on Friday night, or whatever the night may have been.
-Some of them would say that the parties were “un-bustable,” so I guess they were those parties that involved drinking, and otherwise unsavory or illegal activities.
-I never went to one, but it occurred to me one day that I knew a perfect place for such a party.
-At least, I knew a place out in the hills, which on the map had existing roads up to a point.
+Once, I set up an imaginary “unbustable” party.
+I had never gone to one of the advertised ones, but I had plenty of examples of what to say in my flyer.
+And I had known a perfect place for such a party.
+At least, I knew a place out in the hills on the map with existing roads, up to a point.
 After that, who knew?
-I hand-drew the map to the party spot well enough to get the partygoers to the point that the road disappeared on the real map, and then I just drew a couple of more turns- totally free of any link to the real world.
-I added the details- the time, and the day.
-Of course, this was the extreme party of the year, and would be totally “un-bustable.”
+I hand-drew the map to the party spot well enough to get the party goers to the point that the road disappeared on the real map, and then I just drew a couple of more turns- totally free of any link to the real world.
+I added the details- the time and the day.
+Of course, this was the extreme party of the year, and would be totally “unbustable.”
 I guaranteed it.
 I made a copy or two and put them up in the usual spots.

-I am not sure how many fell for my fake party and tried to get to it on a map that was only real to a certain point, but I did hear a few people who I knew to be chronic party goers, talking on the following Monday morning.
-They were so disappointed because they had never found the party that they had planned to go to that previous Friday night.
+I am not sure how many fell for my fake party and tried to follow my directions to it on a map that was only real to a certain point, but I did hear a few people I knew had been to several other parties like the one I advertised, talking on the following Monday morning.
+They were so disappointed because they had never found the party they had planned to attend the previous Friday night.

 People generally liked me when I was in high school, but I was not always aware of it, or of them.
-Going to reunions as I have over the decades, the one thing that impresses me is how many people come up to me, and thank me for having been there for one reason or another.
-The odd thing is that, there are an awful lot of them that I really do not remember being there at all.
+Going to reunions as I have over the decades, the one thing that impresses me is how many people come up to me and thank me for being there for one reason or another.
+The odd thing is that there are an awful lot of them that I really do not remember having been there at all.

-Our first reunion was at ten years.
+The first reunion I attended was the tenth.
 It started then.
-I had not even gotten in the door, when a brother and sister came up to me who I had no memory of at all, even in that short ten-year span.
-They thanked me for my contribution to the yearbook, and to their memories.
-At the same time, there were those who had totally ignored me, even though I had classes with them, and sat near them.
+I had not even gotten in the door when a brother and sister came up to me, whom I had no memory of at all, even in that short ten-year span.
+They thanked me for my contribution to the yearbook and to their memories.
+At the same time, some had totally ignored me, even though I had classes with them and sat near them.
 They had no time then, and no time now.
-One thing that has happened over the span of reunions though, is that more and more people come up to me who I never thought would have given me the time of day back then.
+One thing that has happened over the span of reunions, though, is that more and more people come up to me who I never thought would have given me the time of day back then.
 And those people thank me, just for being a calming influence, or for my work in the early days of organized recycling, or for the pictures in the yearbooks.

 Some women have even asked me why I never asked them out.
 Do you remember me?
 I remember you.
-It is funny, the things you find out at reunions.
-One woman who I had a crush on back then, came up to me and greeted me in a very friendly way.
+It’s funny what you find out at reunions.
+One woman I had a crush on back then came up to me and greeted me in a way that made me wonder what the hell I had missed back in school.
 It was nothing really, just friendlier than I remember us being back then.
-It turned out; she thought I was my brother.
+It turned out that she thought I was my brother.
 I knew it!
-I do not think we look that similar, but she may have been drinking a bit at the time too.
-One other lady, who I actually had thoughts of asking out back then, asked me why I had never asked her out.
+I do not think we look that similar, but she may have been drinking a bit at the time.
+One other lady, whom I had actually considered asking out back then, asked me why I had never asked her out.
 She then told me that my brother had asked her out, and her mother had forbidden it.
 Not that she had really been interested in him in that way.
 My brother again.
 I was not that humiliated.
+He wasn’t in our class, so why would he have even been there?

 At my thirty-year reunion, prominently displayed at the class sign-in table, was a collage of photographs of “senior memories.”
 One of the pictures was from the senior class edition of the newspaper.
-In our paper, we had categories like; senior couple, most humorous guy or girl, etc. I am sure a lot of high schools do things similar to this for the graduating class.
-Seniors were asked to submit, and vote for who they thought should be in each category.
+In our paper, we had categories like senior couple, most humorous guy or girl, etc. I am sure many high schools have similar traditions for the graduating class.
+Seniors were asked to submit and vote for who they thought should be in each category.
 I was voted to be the most mysterious man.
 The most mysterious woman was named Jane.
 And, she was so mysterious; I had to admit that I really did not know anything about her when she showed up for her picture to be taken with me.
 She did not know me either.
 The perfect mysterious couple.
-For our photo, since the category was ‘most mysterious’, and I was the photographer, I asked her if she minded if I just take the pictures of our shadows on the ground.
-Wanting to be mysterious, or maybe just not wanting her real picture in the paper, she agreed.
-It had to seem to others that this was a really creative way to do this picture, but it really was out of necessity.
+For our photo, since the category was ‘most mysterious’ and I was the photographer, I asked her if she minded if I took pictures of our shadows on the ground.
+Wanting to be mysterious, or maybe just not wanting her picture in the paper, she agreed.
+It had to seem to others that this was a really creative way to do this picture, but it was really out of necessity.
 There was no one else there to help take the picture.

-It is interesting who does remember me.
+It is interesting to discover how many in my high school class remember me.
 I would not have thought anyone really would have a reason to, aside from the pictures I may have taken of people, events, or places that they now have in their yearbooks- if they still have them.
 I did not think of myself as someone that anyone would remember back then.
-I must have had my moments though.
+I must have had my moments, though.

 End of college and start of my short Career as a Forester- Then

 It was the end of my time at the Cal Berkeley School of Forestry.
 Classes were ending.
 Graduation was coming up, and with it, my trip to the south to work as a pathologist on a long-running Forest Service/Cal Forestry joint research project.
 I was actually going to miss going to school.
 I was just getting the hang of it and actually managed a few A’s in my final couple of quarters.
 My parents came to my graduation.
-My wife did not do her ceremony, so her parents did not come up for graduation.
-She was continuing to higher degrees anyway and was probably already getting into her master’s program, and research.
+My wife did not attend her ceremony, so her parents did not come to the graduation.
+She was continuing to higher degrees anyway, already getting into her master’s program and research.
 I was packing up to drive to San Bernardino to spend the summer as a forest pathologist.

-Our base camp in San Bernardino was at Big Bear Lake, in one of the many lodges.
+Our base camp in San Bernardino was at Big Bear Lake, at the Timberline Lodge.
 There were two crews, each one with a lead forester, a pathologist, an entomologist, and a smog rater.
-The project involved driving to an initial plot area, hiking into a designated dead tree noted on aerial photos.
-We would then rate the area for overall cover, and forest type, and try to determine what the causal agent was in the death of the tree.
-The smog rater would choose a few live trees in the area, and rate them for smog damage.
-They were trying to relate smog damage to the weakness of the trees, and therefore to a specific problem that had caused the death of the tree.
+The project involved driving to an initial plot area and hiking to a designated dead tree noted on aerial photos.
+We would then rate the area for overall cover and forest type, and try to determine the causal agent in the tree’s death.
+The smog rater would choose a few live trees in the area and rate them for smog damage.
+They were trying to relate smog damage to the trees’ weakness and, by extension, to a specific problem that had caused the tree’s death.
 The project had already gone on for a couple of seasons before I joined.
 A couple of years later, I heard the data was all in a bunch of boxes waiting to be analyzed.
 As far as I know, it is still waiting.
-The program had lost its funding.
+The program had lost its funding by then.

-The first thing I realized after starting this job was that I really was not in good enough shape to hike in high altitude heat and smoggy conditions.
+The first thing I realized after starting this job was that I really wasn’t in good enough shape to hike in high-altitude heat and smoggy conditions.
 No wonder the trees were dying.
 They lived in a pretty close approximation of hell.
-This lack of conditioning made itself known first by the fact that I was always the last person to the site we were hiking to.
-This was not a real concern though.
+This lack of conditioning first showed itself when I was always the last person to reach the site we were hiking to.
+This was not a real concern, though.
 I am sure someone is always last, and I was used to it.
+It didn’t occur to me then, but the rest of the crew had already arrived before I had.
+They had a chance to acclimate to the heat and altitude.
+I didn’t.

-Where my lack of conditioning became a problem was once fairly early on when we were hiking out of a site, back to the jeep to go to lunch.
+Where my lack of conditioning became a problem was fairly early on, when we were hiking out of a site back to the jeep for lunch.
 The “trail” to this particular site was extremely steep.
 Since the others on my crew had been there the year before, they were more used to the terrain and heat than I was, so they made a game of it on the way out to see who could be the first one out.
 Of course, that left me behind in an area of 7 ft high manzanita.

 I was OK at first.
-There was a small path.
+There was a narrow path.
 But it did not take me too long to get into trouble.
-I missed a turn, and suddenly the path that had been small originally was completely gone.
+I missed a turn, and suddenly the path that had been small to begin with was completely gone.
 I could hear them ahead, so I assumed they had to have gone this way.
 I was wrong.
-I struggled in the brush a bit, and then realized I could no longer hear the other crew members.
+I struggled a bit in the brush, then realized I could no longer hear the other crew members.

 I called out, but they were too far ahead to hear me.
-My water was so hot in my canteen that it really did nothing to quench my growing thirst.
+The water in my canteen was so hot that it did nothing to quench my growing thirst.
 I realized that I had stopped moving at all, and the thought crossed my mind that I might just die out there on that hill.
+Even knowing that, I did stop.
+It took all my will to start up again.

 All of a sudden, I walked into a clearing, and there was the jeep.
-Everyone ran over to me and helped me to the car.
+Everyone ran over to me.
 I went to the ground, grabbing into my vest for a sample bag to breathe into.
 I got hold of one, and they took it away from me.
 Next thing I knew, I was in the back seat of the jeep, and they were driving like a bat out of hell to a hospital.
-In the back seat, I knew I needed to breathe into a bag, but my extremities were so numb at that point, I could not get one.
+In the back seat, I knew I needed to breathe into a bag, but my extremities were so numb at that point that I could not get one.
 I must not have been able to talk to them, because I would have told them what I needed.
-Finally we get to the hospital, and the first thing the nurses did for me?
-The put a bag up against my nose and mouth and told me to keep breathing as normally as I could.
+Finally, we get to the hospital, and the first thing the nurses did for me was put a bag up against my nose and mouth and tell me to keep breathing as normally as I could.
 I knew what I needed.
-My crew had already let me down, and when I tried to do my own fix to my problem, they just let me keep hyperventilating.
+My crew had already let me down, and when I tried to fix my problem myself, they just let me keep hyperventilating.
 Some crew I had there.

 Mistaken identity at gunpoint- then but told now